Scale your business with our modular plugins.

 Another excellent tool to delete thumbnails in WordPress is Regenerate Thumbnails.

-Regenerate Thumbnails is a very popular plugin with more than 5 million active installations.
+Regenerate Thumbnails is a highly popular plugin with over 1 million active installations.
 Let’s see how you can use this plugin on your site.

-The first thing you need to do is install and activate Regenerate Thumbnails.
+The first step is to install and activate Regenerate Thumbnails.

-And under the WordPress Tools section, you will see the plugins’ settings.
+And under the WordPress Tools section, you will see the settings for the plugins.

-So, with this plugin, you can create thumbnails of different sizes that you can select from the settings.
+With this plugin, you can create thumbnails of various sizes, which you can select from the settings.

-So, if you have added additional image sizes or you want to generate thumbnails for certain images, you can quickly create them by clicking the Regenerate Thumbnails button.
+If you have added additional image sizes or want to generate thumbnails for specific images, you can quickly create them by clicking the Regenerate Thumbnails button.

 Additionally, if you have unregistered any image sizes and need to delete the thumbnails from your site, you can enable the corresponding option and start regenerating them.